 -

 Rachel Bouressa of Bouressa Family Farm joins us from central Wisconsin, where she’s a fifth-generation farmer and second-generation grazier managing 120 acres with a soil-first mindset.
-After returning home following a barn fire, she rebuilt her operation using perennial forages, diverse annuals, and a willingness to experiment.
-Today she’

 -